 expect any dividends.

-The delay to lodge claims is two months for French creditors and four months for foreign creditors from the date of the debtor’s bankruptcy’s publication in BODACC (official journal).
+The delay to lodge claims is two months for the French creditors and four months for the foreign creditors from the date of the debtor’s bankruptcy’s publication in the BODACC (official journal).
 The debts may also be disputed and a convocation from the court is planned to justify the debts.

 6.3.
 Required documents

 In order to lodge a claim on your behalf, we need:

 - An original power of attorney.
 We need to have a specific power of attorney.
 It must be in French, signed by your legal representative, sealed with a commercial stamp, and it must mention the name of your debtor

 - Copies of the complete contractual documentation, starting with the contracts, orders, confirmations, delivery notes, and invoices

 The duration can be important, because it’s mandatory to check the debts of all the creditors who lodge claims before making a proposition of a payment plan (in general, in 10 years by annual payment).